hwdeboer1977/midnight-polisZK/README.md

 Everything in the next section is shaped by this.
-Withheld money stays in the payroll contract's own pools and is remitted to treasury **wallets** — keys, not contracts — which is the only arrangement that needs none of the missing features. `tax-and-vaults-approach.md` is the pre-probe design and is superseded by it.
+Withheld money stays in the payroll contract's own pools and is remitted to treasury **wallets** — keys, not contracts — which is the only arrangement that needs none of the missing features.
+The tax-and-vault design appendix below is the pre-probe design and is superseded by it.

 ## taxparams